AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 Active profiles are the profiles that are counted for billing purposes.

-Active profiles count is available for **Marketing instances** only.
-It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.

-If you are hosted on AWS, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
-For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html).

 Billing only concerns profiles that are **active**.
 A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.

 The profiles that were excluded during delivery preparation (typology rules, quarantines) are not taken into account.
 A profile that has been targeted by several deliveries will only be counted once.